What are whiteheads and why do they usually form? What causes whiteheads and how do we get rid of them? Can anyone develop whiteheads?

 Think you got a whitehead?
 No worries!
 Here are some treatments and home remedies for getting rid of those pesky white little bumps:

+- Apple Cider Vinegar – The apple cider vinegar will do as a home remedy for getting rid of whiteheads.
+This household product contains an astringent which is capable of drying out and shrinking the pores.
+The apple cider vinegar helps in reducing inflammation with its antibacterial and antimicrobial properties.
 Prepare two tablespoons of apple cider vinegar mixed with 8 ounces of warm water then apply directly on the affected skin.
 Leave on for 20 minutes.

-While, there are a lot of home remedies and treatment options available for getting rid of whiteheads, it’s still safe to make sure or seek a skin specialist for recommendations or suggestions, or maybe ask your trusted dermatologist to do it for you.
+While there are a lot of home remedies and treatment options available for getting rid of whiteheads, it’s still safe to make sure or seek a skin specialist for recommendations or suggestions, or maybe ask your trusted dermatologist to do it for you.
 And remember, don’t pick your skin or pimples!